 The curvy-like stones are product of a geological process that ocurred millions of years ago when all this region was a delta.
-The erosion caused by the water shaped the stone into an intricate array of caves, peaks and cracks, many resembling animals like the famous peak called “The elephant”.
+The erosion shaped the stone into an intricate array of caves, peaks and cracks, many resembling animals like the famous peak called “The elephant”.

 It is believed that the wooden-carved statue turned to dark after the effect of the varnish after time.
-Legends state that in 880, shepherds saw a light coming down from heaven at this place, and this vision ocurred again several times.
+Legend say that in 880, shepherds saw a light coming down from heaven at this place.
 The local Bishop in Olesa, the nearby town, organized an expedition and the holy image of the Virgin was found in a cave.

 Activities in Montserrat